 Muʾasasat Tāmir lil-Taʿlīm al-Mujtamaʿī (The Tamir Foundation for Community Education) was established in Jerusalem in 1989, subsequently moving its headquarters to Ramallah in the West Bank.
 The Foundation has worked on the development of children’s literature at all levels, issuing books of a variety of subjects, with the tendency toward realism prevalent in its publications (Badwan 21–22).
 It also provided books for children in the Occupied Territories through the publishing unit it established in 1992.
 In addition, it has encouraged children to write essays, stories, and poems for its magazine Yirāʿāt (meaning both “fireflies” and “pens”).

-During this period, institutions, centers, and projects were established, such as the Awghārīt lil-Nashr wal-Tawziʿ (Ugarit for Publishing and Distribution) house in 1997 (Badwan 21–22), the Markaz Badīl (the Badil Center) in 1998, the al-Mashrūʿ al-Waṭanī al-Tanmawī li-Adab al-Ṭifl al-Filasṭīnī (National Developmental Project for Palestinian Children’s Literature”) in 1997, and Markaz al-Bīrah li-Tanmiyat al-Ṭufūla (Al-Birah Center for Childhood Development), this last on the initiative of the Swedish Diakonia Foundation).
+During this period, institutions, centers, and projects were established, such as the Awghārīt lil-Nashr wal-Tawziʿ (Ugarit for Publishing and Distribution) house in 1997 (Badwan 21–22), the Markaz Badīl (the Badil Center) in 1998, the al-Mashrūʿ al-Waṭanī al-Tanmawī li-Adab al-Ṭifl al-Filasṭīnī (National Developmental Project for Palestinian Children’s Literature”) in 1997, and Markaz al-Bīrah li-Tanmiyat al-Ṭufūla (Al-Birah Center for Childhood Development), this last on the initiative of the Swedish Diakonia Foundation.
 All of them have tried to contribute, through studies and conferences as well as through writing and publishing, to shaping the character of Palestinian children, deepening their cultural capital, encouraging them to be creative, and fostering the reading habit, while elevating the status of books and making them available to every Palestinian child.

 It is notable that the children’s stories written after the Al-Aqsa Intifada (2000–05) were pacific in character and limited to affirming the right to resist for the sake of freedom.
-Naglaa Bashour’s (1947–) 2004 short story “Shaʿnūnat al-ʿĪd”, for example, makes observations on the siege of the Church of the Nativity during the Israeli invasion in 2002 while foregrounding the mutual Muslim-Christian tolerance and coexistence inside the church (Fasha Al-Bīblyūgrāfiyā 12).
+Naglaa Bashour’s (1947–) 2004 short story “Shaʿnūnat al-ʿĪd,” for example, makes observations on the siege of the Church of the Nativity during the Israeli invasion in 2002 while foregrounding the mutual Muslim-Christian tolerance and coexistence inside the church (Fasha Al-Bīblyūgrāfiyā 12).

 During this period, the number of authors who wrote for the young generation also increased significantly.
-Jamil al-Salhout published the novel ʿAshsh al-Dabābīr (The Hornet’s Nest) in 2007, Shuqair published the novel Kawkib Baʿīd li-Ukhtī al-Malika (A Far-off Planet for my Sister, the Queen) in the same year, foregrounding citizenship and patriotism by featuring aspects of the Palestinian cause (Shuqayr Al-Tasāmuḥ 31).
+Jamil al-Salhout published the novel ʿAshsh al-Dabābīr (The Hornet’s Nest) in 2007; Shuqair published the novel Kawkib Baʿīd li-Ukhtī al-Malika (A Far-Off Planet for my Sister, the Queen) in the same year, foregrounding citizenship and patriotism by featuring aspects of the Palestinian cause (Shuqayr Al-Tasāmuḥ 31).

 Changes in values also affected the stories inspired by Palestinian folklore, with some writers drawing on it and on traditional methods of storytelling.
 In this field, Zakaria Muhammad (1950–), Sonya Nimr (1955–), al-Salhut, Sharif Kanaʾina (1936–), Nimr Sarhan (1937–), and others emerged.
 An example of this approach is Dima Sahwil’s 2009 short story “Riḥlat al-Sulṭān” (The Sultan’s Journey), which emulates the folktale style.
 The story revolves around promoting love for the Sultan as a lover of knowledge and not tyrannical in his opinions, noting that the advocacy of tolerance has a place here.
 We also find these changes reflected in the stories of Sharif Kanaʾina, in which the Palestinian colloquial language is prominent and of which Kanaʾina says that the folk tale template used serves primarily the enjoyment of those who hear it read aloud.